-On behalf of the West Des Moines Chamber of Commerce, we would like to highlight our area’s Black and African American community and businesses and we encourage everyone to support and become an ally.
+We would like to highlight our area’s diverse community and businesses and encourage everyone to support and become an ally.
 Resources and ways to get involved are noted below.
 If you have information you would like to add, please contact us.
 We will keep a running list and include it here as a reference.
 A special thank you to Angela Jackson, treasurer for the West Des Moines Chamber of Commerce and owner of The Great Frame Up for helping us compile this information.

 View a list of Black and African owned businesses in West Des Moines.